Improving Access to Clean, Safe Drinking Water in Tanzania

 Table 3 | Popuation Per Pump Type

-other - play pump343
+other - play pump | 343 |

-other - rope pump214
+other - rope pump | 214 |

 Data Wrangling

-There are a total of 7 feature columns with missing data which have to be dealt with.
-Luckily, all 7 of these feature columns are categorical of object pandas datatypes: none of the numerical columns have missing values.
+pandas datatypes: none of the numerical columns have missing values.
 The missing categorical values are dealth with automatically when converting those features into dummy variables.
 Dummy variable conversion is necessary when working with categorical text data since training any model requires numerical datatypes.
 This method changes each unique value in the categorical feature column into its own binary column.
-An example is shown below where all missing values for the waterpoint_type_group feature are combined into a single binary feature column waterpoint_type_group_nan
+An example is shown below where all missing values for the waterpoint_type_group

 Table 4 | Sample of Categorical Dummy Variables